Form 2290 is used to report and pay the HVUT for vehicles having a taxable gross weight of 55,000 pounds or more that you operate on public highways.

 The vehicles above are called Suspended Vehicles but must be reported to the IRS.

-Why do I have to pay an HVUT?
+Why do I have to pay a road tax (HVUT)?

 - Highway improvements (e.g., land acquisition and other right-of-way costs, preliminary and construction engineering, construction and reconstruction, resurfacing and restoration costs of roadways and bridges)